 Are you on the cusp of making a big financial decision?

-When you're looking at buying a house, you probably schedule an inspection first.
-For a car, you likely check out reviews in advance.
-Dealers and automakers all may say their cars are best, but you want an objective assessment that compares factors like the frequency of repairs, engine power and safety.
+Before any purchase, you commit to doing your homework in advance.
+For example, when you're looking at buying a house, you probably schedule an inspection first.
+For a car, you likely check out reviews to compare factors like the frequency of repairs, engine power and safety.
+Dealers and automakers all may say their cars are best, but you want an objective assessment so you’re prepared to make the best decision possible.

-The same applies when choosing a financial representative – you probably ask your friends and family for recommendations.
-But how do you know the company the representative works for is credible?
-The evaluations provided by financial ratings agencies such as A.M.
-Best and Fitch Ratings are an excellent place to start.
+The same applies when choosing a financial professional – you probably ask your friends and family for recommendations.
+But how do you know the company they work for is credible?
+The evaluations provided by financial ratings agencies such as AM Best and Fitch Ratings are an excellent place to start.

 What financial ratings agencies evaluate

 You can think of the ratings as a report card issued by an independent agency.
 The ratings serve as an external verification of a financial organization's strength and its ability to keep the promises it has made to clients and members.
-Because all companies are measured against the same requirements, it's a useful way to compare their financial health and strength.
+Because all companies are measured against the same requirements, it's a good benchmark for comparing their financial health and strength.

 So what are the main agencies?
-And how can they help you decide which financial services company you should consider trusting with your hard-earned money?
+And how do you decide which financial services company to trust with your hard-earned money?

 Financial ratings agencies – who they are & how they work

-There are a number of ratings agencies, among them A.M.
-Best and Fitch Ratings.
-Thrivent Financial is rated by A.M.
-Best and Fitch Ratings, both of which are designated by the U.S. Securities and Exchange Commission as Nationally Recognized Statistical Rating Organizations.
-A.M.
-Best and Fitch Ratings reviews Thrivent at least once a year, and sometimes twice.
+There are a number of ratings agencies, including AM Best and Fitch Ratings, among others.
+Thrivent Financial is rated by AM Best and Fitch Ratings, both of which are registered with the U.S. Securities and Exchange Commission as Nationally Recognized Statistical Rating Organizations.
+Each agency reviews Thrivent at least once a year, and sometimes twice.

-"The ratings agencies look at our financial health, the competency of our management team, the variety of products we offer, our member base and our risk management processes, among other topics," says Paul Zastrow, who leads Thrivent's corporate accounting team.
+"The rating agencies look at several areas to evaluate our financial health, including our business profile, operating performance, risk management and overall balance sheet strength” says Paul Zastrow, who leads Thrivent's corporate accounting team.